FoalTS/foal/docs/tutorials/simple-todo-list/1-installation.md

 # Installation

 In this tutorial you will learn how to create a basic web application with FoalTS.
-The demo application is a simple to-do list with which the user can view, create and delete his or her tasks.
+The demo application is a simple to-do list with which users can view, create and delete their tasks.

 > **Requirements:**
 >